wickit7/arcgisdbmodel/tutorial/tutorial_3/INSTRUCTIONS_TUTORIAL_3.md

 ```

 ### Feature Class
-The feature classe LOCATION is created by defining general settings and fields.
+The feature classe "LOCATION" is created by defining general settings and fields.

 ```json
    "Features":[